YerkoPalma/hypercore-playground/readme.md

 it kills all other peers, this seems to be because I'm connecting directly to the process stdio streams.
 - *fancy*: This one was a mess.
 I just tried to make it look like a chat by changing the log, but it seems to be quite difficult to change `process.stdout` as many sites suggest.
 So this is broken.
-- *universal-chat*: This is basically [RangerMauve/hyperswarm-universal-chat][hyperswarm-universal-chat]
+- *universal-chat*: This is basically [RangerMauve/hyperswarm-universal-chat][hyperswarm-universal-chat].
+I've just added some code for deduplication.

 ## License
 [MIT](/license)